All Points Medical Waste Blog

 Both trace and bulk chemotherapy waste have the ability to cause illness or death if accidental contact occurs.
 They can also cause damage to the environment and water supply if improperly disposed of and generators of this type of waste can face violations and fines for improper disposal.

 All Points Medical Waste provides full service medical waste disposal, including trace and bulk chemotherapy waste.
-We serve Southeast Florida medical and healthcare facilities from Broward County to Okeechobee County.
+We serve Florida medical and healthcare facilities from Broward County to Okeechobee County.
 Give us a call today or complete the form on this page to get a quick quote.